 - Tax-free funds.
 You do not pay tax on the amount borrowed.

 - No income test.
 An income is not required to qualify for a reverse mortgage.

 - Deferred repayment.
 You do not need to make regular repayments.
 However, the amount must be repaid if the home is sold or if the last borrower dies.

 Make sure your reverse mortgage guarantees that you will never have to pay back more than what your home is worth when you sell it.

-- Adds costs – To get the loan, you have to pay appraisalAppraisal An evaluation of what your home or other property is worth today.
+- Additional costs.
+There may be additional costs to set up a reverse mortgage such as appraisalAppraisal An evaluation of what your home or other property is worth today.
 Most often done by someone who is an expert or is certified by an organization or the government.
-The Appraisal Institute of Canada is one organization that designates individuals.+ read full definition fees, application fees, legal fees and closing fees.
+The Appraisal Institute of Canada is one organization that designates individuals.+ read full definition fees, application fees and legal fees.

 Be aware of the debt you’re building up.
 You’ll pay interest on the interest.
-And you have to pay the loan back when you sell your home.
+And the loan will have to be repaid if the home is sold.